-- Ideally teachers like to check homework on a daily basis.
-However with large class numbers it is not always possible to check each child's homework journal every day - As children get older and learn to work independently, some items of homework are checked less often e.g. every second day or once per week - Some items of homework (and classwork) may be checked by children themselves under the direction of the teacher.
-This can be a useful part of the learning process for children. - Teacher will keep a record of pupils who regularly fail to do homework or leave it at home.
-This will be discussed with you at Parent-Teacher meeting or a note will be sent to you.
+- Ideally teachers like to check homework on a daily basis. - Some items of homework (and classwork) may be checked by children themselves under the direction of the teacher.
+This can be a useful part of the learning process for children. - Teachers will keep a record of pupils whose homework is regularly incomplete.
+This will be brought to parent's/guardian's attention.